Compute Infrastructure for ML Workloads

 Container (CUDA toolkit, cuDNN, PyTorch)

 The split: driver and kernel module on the host; toolkit (userspace libs linking against the driver) inside the image.
-They meet at /dev/nvidia* nodes, injected into the container’s namespace at startup.
+They meet at /dev/nvidia* nodes, injected into the container’s namespace (isolated view of system resources like filesystems, network, devices) at startup.
 The injection used to be a custom Docker runtime (--runtime=nvidia); the modern, runtime-agnostic mechanism is CDI (Container Device Interface), which containerd, Podman, and CRI-O all share.

 1